ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 ## Secure Communication ## {#sec-protocol-overview-communication}

 The client can send a request protected with Group OSCORE {{I-D.ietf-core-oscore-groupcomm}} to the RS.
 This can be a unicast request targeting the RS, or a one-to-many group request (e.g., over IP multicast) targeting the OSCORE group where the RS is also a member.

-To this end, the client uses the Group OSCORE Security Context already established upon joining the OSCORE group, e.g., by using the approach defined in {{I-D.ietf-ace-key-groupcomm-oscore}}.
-The RS may send a response back to the client, protecting it by means of the same Group OSCORE Security Context.
+To this end, the client uses the Group OSCORE Security Context already established upon joining the OSCORE group (e.g., by using the approach defined in {{I-D.ietf-ace-key-groupcomm-oscore}}), unless it maintains a more recent Security Context that has been established in the group as a result of a group rekeying (see {{Section 12.2 of I-D.ietf-core-oscore-groupcomm}}).

+The RS may send a response back to the client, also protecting it with Group OSCORE.

 # Client-AS Communication # {#sec-c-as-comm}

-This section details the Access Token POST Request that the client sends to the /token endpoint of the AS, as well as the related access token response.
+This section details the access token request that the client sends to the token endpoint of the AS, as well as the related access token response.

-The access token MUST be bound to the public key of the client as proof-of-possession key (PoP) key, which is included in the client's authentication credential specified in the 'cnf' claim of the access token.
+The access token MUST be bound to the public key of the client as proof-of-possession (PoP) key, which is included in the client's authentication credential specified in the 'cnf' claim of the access token.

 ## Preliminary Operations # {#sec-c-as-comm-preliminary-ops}